 In 2018/19, the NSW Government announced $15 million in funding to support innovation and investment in the State's research and development capacity through the Research Attraction and Acceleration Program (RAAP).

-The funding will be used to encourage and support high-quality, high-impact research, and increase innovation in the state's R&D system.
+The funding is used to encourage and support high-quality, high-impact research, and increase innovation in the state's R&D system.
 RAAP funding is primarily allocated through competitive grants rounds using a rigorous selection process – and used to leverage funds from national and international bodies.

-This includes support for highly-prestigious, high-impact ARC Centres of Excellence Program and critical research infrastructure for our state's universities.
+This includes support for prestigious ARC Centres of Excellence and critical research infrastructure for our state's universities.